Psychology & Sustainability

 Career Prospects

-Due to the international orientation of the programme, students not only acquire specialist knowledge in the field of sustainability psychology and transdisciplinary research, but will also develop their intercultural, social, and language skills.
+Due to the international orientation of the programme, students not only acquire expertise in the field of psychology in the context of sustainability and transdisciplinary research, but will also develop their intercultural, social, and language skills.

-The different foci and diverse combinations with electives enable access to various professional fields and areas of specialisation for students such as:
+The different foci and diverse combinations with electives provide students with the opportunity to prepare for various professional fields and areas of specialisation, such as:

 • Executive in CSR and sustainability departments in companies, institutions and authorities